mozilla/network-pulse-api/readme.md

 ... text goes here!...

-## getting up and running for local development
+## Getting up and running for local development

 You'll need `python` (v3) with `pip` (latest) and optionally `virtualenv` (python3 comes with a way to build virtual environments, but you can also install `virtualenv` as a dedicated library if you prefer)